opstic/gdclone/README.md

 U to unlink the camera from the simulated player.

-L to disable to player and camera line rendering.
+L to disable player and camera line rendering.

 ~~Use Esc to exit out of a level.~~